Sauveterre-la-Lémance: Château

 Château des Rois ducs (also known as Château de Sauveterre) is a fortified castle located above the village.
 It was built at the end of the thirteenth century by Edward I of England in a strategic position between Périgord and Agen.
 During the Hundred Years' War, it became a center-piece in the Franco-English war of attrition.
 It was burnt down in 1789 during the French Revolution.

 It was bought by aviator Jean Mermoz in 1936, a year before his death.

-The castle has been classified as historical monument since September 19, 2003.
+The castle has been classified as historical monument since 19 September 2003.

 As of 2020, it is a private property and is not open to the public.

 Prehistoric Museum

 SauveTerre Musée de Préhistoire is a museum that exhibits collections from archaeological digs in the Lémance valley, including part of the collection of L. Coulonges, a self-taught archaeologist who undertook excavations in the Lémance valley in the 1920s.
 Sauveterre-La-Lemance is home to several archaeological sites.
 The museum holds walking tours to the Martinet site along the Lemance river as well as providing brochures for self-guided walks.

-In 1923, Laurence Coulonges discovered remains of a prehistoric culture between the Paleolithic and Neolithic period, somewhere between 7,000-9,500 years old.
+In 1923, Laurence Coulonges discovered remains of a prehistoric culture between the Paleolithic and Neolithic period, somewhere between 7,000 and 9,500 years old.
 The first museum was installed by Coulonges on the first floor of the building, originally a girls' school.
 From 1972 onwards, further excavation of the archaeological sites renewed interest in the Fumel area.
 The current museum was inaugurated in 1994, particularly devoted to the Mesolithic period, in which men gradually passed from a society of hunter-gatherers to a way of life of producers and farmers.

 They have a year-round program of educational activities and tours for children as well as temporary exhibitions.